 Usually, I will choose a topic from one of these books and then add some hands-on activities if my kids need more practice than what’s included in the lesson.

 Best Tip for Teaching Etiquette to Older Kids

-I’ve learned from experience that if you just sit and talk to teens about this stuff, they’ll get bored and check out.
+I’ve learned from experience that if you just sit and talk to teens about this stuff, tweens will get bored and check out.
 Definitely not fun for anyone.

-To avoid the glazed eye syndrome, I started using real life scenarios and interactive lessons.
-Now not only are they engaged, they actually look forward to our “etiquette classes.”
+To avoid the glazed eye syndrome, I started using real-life scenarios and interactive lessons.
+Now, not only are my older kids engaged, they actually look forward to our “etiquette classes.”

 That means role playing or working through an activity that they will most likely find themselves in, in real life.
-That way, when they are in that particular circumstance, a light will go off, and they’ll know what to do.
+That way, when they are in a particular scenario, a light will go off, and they’ll know what to do.
 They’ll be more comfortable.

-Hopefully, you’ve seen that good manners are important for all ages, making it a very important subject to add to your teen’s homeschool schedule.
+Hopefully, you’ve seen that good manners are important for all ages.
+And since etiquette is an important life skill, it should be a regular part of your homeschool schedule.